 As consumers continue to seek healthier food options, the concept of genetic modification of ingredients has come into the spotlight.
-While purchasing certified organic products is a substantial step in working toward a non-GMO diet, many organic manufacturers and importers are going the extra step to obtain Non-GMO Project Verification.
+While purchasing certified organic products is a substantial step in working toward a non-GMO diet, many organic manufacturers and importers are going the extra step to obtain Non-GMO Project verification.

-Many of our winery partners use indigenous “wild” yeast fermentations in their wines, and do not “inoculate” the wines with the addition of yeast during production.
+Most of our winery partners use indigenous “wild” yeast fermentations in their wines, and do not “inoculate” the wines with the addition of yeast during production.
 Indigenous yeast fermentation starts by itself when wild yeast strains – originating in the vineyard – start fermenting.
 Others cultivate and utilize local organic yeast strains.
 Only naturally produced, vegetarian fining agents, such as Bentonite clay and pea protein, are used by all wineries.
 Both preclude any possible contamination by those common GMO sources.

 The verification is granted by the Non-GMO Project, a not-for-profit organization committed to preserving and building sources of non-GMO products, educating consumers, and providing verified non-GMO choices.